 Marine mammals: Source of significant concern for almost all marine mammal CFs.

 Seabirds: Source of significant concern for a number of CFs.
-Source of notable concern requiring avoidance of regular bird aggregation areas.
+Source of notable concern, requiring avoidance of regular bird aggregation areas.

 Fish: Source of minor concern for all fish CFs where applicable.